elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The AbstractBuilder is not used because Vanilla JavaScript does not support abstract classes.
+      <strong>Interview Response:</strong> The AbstractBuilder does not get used because JavaScript does not support abstract classes.
 However, the different Builders must implement the same multi-step interface for the Director to be able to step through the assembly process.
       </div><br />

   </div>